everx-labs/TonNfcClientAndroid/README.md

 ## Test work with the card

+You can test work with NFC card only on your Android device, not simulator.
+There are two basic scenarios of work with the card for Android.

-After you prepared the application, you may run it on your Android device (not simulator).
-Then you need to establish NFC connection.
-For this hold the card to the top of the smartphone (field near the camera) as close as possible.
-Usually smartphone vibrates after establishing a connection.
-And if you use above example, you must get the toast with the message "NFC hardware touched".
+### You call the necessary function from TonNfcClientAndroid API (in the above example we call getMaxPinTriesAndGetJson by pressing the button).
+And it starts NFC session for you.
+On the screen you get an invitation dialog to connect the card.
+To establish the connection hold the card to the top of Android smartphone (field near the camera) as close as possible.
+Usually smartphone vibrates after establishing NFC connection.
+And if you use the above example, you must get the toast with the message "NFC hardware touched".
 It means that NFC connection is established.
-To keep connection alive you must not move the card and smartphone and they should have physical contact.
+After that smartphone sends APDU commands to the card.

+If you close invitation dialog by pressing 'Cancel' button it will stop NFC session and disconnect the card.

+After invitation dialog shows up you have 30 seconds to establish NFC connection.
+If you did not connect the card, the dialog will be closed after 30 seconds passed.

-After NFC connection is ready we can send APDU command to the card.
-For above example push the button to make request getMaxPinTries.
+### There is an option not to use invitation dialogs.
+For this call any API function with additional last input Boolean argument 'false', for example: getMaxPinTriesAndGetJson(false).
+Such mode is convinient for testing when you call card operations one by one without any delay in the workflow.
+Here it's convinient to start with NFC card connection.
+After NFC connection is ready we can send APDU commands to the card.
+So you may call API functions.
+For above example push the button to make request getMaxPinTries after you connected the card.

 Check your Logcat console in Android Studio.
 You must find the following output:

 ```
 ===============================================================